openappsec/attachment/README.md

 ## About

-open-appsec is a machine learning security engine that preemptively and automatically prevent threats against Web Application & APIs.
+open-appsec is a machine learning security engine that preemptively and automatically prevents threats against Web Application & APIs.

 <strong>open-appsec Attachments</strong> connect between processes that provide HTTP data and the <strong>open-appsec Agent</strong> security logic.